ASeriesOfUnfortunateBugs/ChattBank/README.md

 The final step before presenting the project was to run the program and debug any errors.
 I do some debugging as I go.
 For example, I made sure database access was functional early on so I could test the functionality of the Forms as I programmed them.
 There were a few things that I struggled with during this phase of development.
 I had some difficulty in getting the customer accounts to show correctly; however, I was able to work it all out in the end with some minor code changes.

 Once I was satisfied with the functionality of the application and felt that I met all of the requirements, I presented the completed application to the instructor via video.
-I'm planning in the near future to rerecord a presentation video that I will link below for those who wish to see the application in action.
+I received the maximum grade for this assignment.

+If you would like to see a demostration video for this project, [you can find it here](https://youtu.be/sPY0heWm0sk).